 - In John Bunyan's Pilgrim's Progress, Christian (or Pilgrim, depending on which version you're reading) has to fight the beast Apollyon.
 When he's defeated, Apollyon swears vengeance on Christian, but aside from a couple of name-drops, Apollyon is never mentioned again.

-- Power Rangers: What became of Trini and Zack after that trip to Switzerland is unknown, and is especially mysterious since Jason came back for Zeo and two guest appearances after.
+- What became of Trini and Zack after that trip to Switzerland is unknown, and is especially mysterious since Jason came back for Zeo and two guest appearances after.

 - The departure of David Caruso from NYPD Blue was an example of this trope.
 Detective John Kelly doesn't even resign from the force.
 He simply moves to another precinct, leaving the option open for potential guest appearances in the future.
-There were even some hints later in the same season of his character coming back to be the best man at Detective Sipowicz's wedding, but a handwave was used to explain why it doesn't actually happen (in real life the actor simply would not have agreed to return, even as a one-shot guest appearance).
+There were even some hints later in the same season of his character coming back to be the best man at Detective Sipowicz's wedding, but a handwave was used to explain why it doesn't actually happen (in real life the actor simply would not have agreed to return, even as a one-shot guest appearance, nor would producer David Milch have wanted him back).

 - Fer(r)etti in Stargate SG-1.
 Kawalsky's death in the first regular episode leaves him the only surviving member of the original Stargate team other than O'Neil(l) and Daniel, and he was shown to be leading an SG team of his own in his several-second cameo in the first season finale.
 He was mentioned once more in season three, then permanently and entirely forgotten, though as a team leader, you'd think he'd at least be seen or mentioned around the SGC every so often.
 (Meanwhile, via flashbacks, time travel, and parallel universes, Kawalsky has returned plenty of times.)